 - Smelly substance coming from the area or under the foreskin

 - Clumpy thick white discharge that looks like cottage cheese

-What should you do if you think you have a yeast infection?
+What should you do if you think you have a yeast infection or jock itch?

 Home remedies won’t do you any good for yeast infections.
 So put down the apple cider vinegar and yogurt.
 You’ll need antifungal medications to get rid of the overgrowth.